CyVerse-learning-materials/container_camp_workshop_2018/docker/dockeradvanced.rst

 4. Docker Compose for multi container apps
 ==========================================

-Docker Compose is a “tool for defining and running your multi-container Docker applications”.
+Docker Compose is a tool for defining and running your multi-container Docker applications.

 Main advantages of Docker compose include:

-- Your applications can be defined in a YAML file where all the options that you used in `docker run` are now defined (Reproducibility).
+- Your applications can be defined in a YAML file where all the options that you used in ``docker run`` are now defined (Reproducibility).
-- Docker Compose allows you to manage your application as a single entity rather than dealing with individual containers (Simplicity).
+- It allows you to manage your application as a single entity rather than dealing with individual containers (Simplicity).

-Let's now convert create a simple web app with Docker Compose and Flask (which you already seen before) using Redis (we end up with a Flask container and a Redis container all on one host)
+Let's now create a simple web app with Docker Compose using Flask (which you already seen before) and Redis (we end up with a Flask container and a Redis container all on one host)

 1. You’ll need a directory for your project on your host machine: